Garlic Mushroom Pasta topped with herby breadcrumbs is a simple yet luxurious dish that can be on the table in under 20 minutes. It’s vegan too!

 Vegan Garlic Mushroom Pasta

 Mushrooms and garlic are always a winning combination, and when tossed with pasta they are absolutely perfect.
-This recipe was inspired by the traditional Spaghetti Aglio e Olio – a simple dish of pasta with olive oil and garlic, sometimes served with toasted breadcrumbs.
+Like my Salmon and Pea Pasta, this recipe was inspired by the traditional Spaghetti Aglio e Olio – a simple dish of pasta with olive oil and garlic, sometimes served with toasted breadcrumbs.

 Unlike a lot of mushroom pasta dishes, this recipe has no heavy cream or butter.
 In fact, this garlic mushroom pasta is vegan, so it is perfect if your are following a plant based diet or unable to eat/avoiding dairy!